Facility/Early Childhood Providers

 Buffet Early Childhood Institute

 Description: We bring together those who are working to improve early childhood education and development.
-We serve as a catalyst for change and provide a unified vision and common approach for how we can work together to improve children’s learning and development.
+We serve as a catalyst for change and provide a unified vision and a common approach for how we can work together to improve children’s learning and development.

 We partner with schools, communities, policymakers, and others to share—and apply—the best of what is known about early childhood development.
 We serve as a bridge to resources and information for parents, providers, and the public.
 We communicate what we know to improve the lives of vulnerable young children and their families.